 Dave Bittner: From the CyberWire studios at DataTribe, I'm Dave Bittner with your CyberWire summary for Wednesday, January 25, 2023.

 Spoofing vulnerability discovered in Windows CryptoAPI.

-Dave Bittner: Akamai this morning released research detailing their analysis of a critical spoofing vulnerability, CVE-2022-34689, affecting Windows CryptoAPI.
+Dave Bittner: Akamai this morning released research detailing their analysis of a critical spoofing vulnerability CVE-2022-34689, affecting Windows CryptoAPI.
 The vulnerability allows for malicious actors to feign a genuine entity's identity and perform certain actions.
-According to Microsoft, this vulnerability allows for attackers to “spoof their identity and perform actions such as authentication or code signing as the targeted certificate.”
-CryptoAPI is the primary Windows API handling cryptography; particularly certificates.
-Akamai says exploitation has two primary steps: in the first, malicious actors take a “legitimate certificate, modify it, and serve the modified version to the victim,” researchers explain.
-“The second phase involves creating a new certificate whose MD5 collides with the modified legitimate certificate, and using the new certificate to spoof the identity of the original certificate's subject.”
-The vulnerability, although rated critical, was only given a CVSS score of 7.5.
-Researchers attribute that rating to “the limited scope of vulnerable applications and Windows components in which the vulnerability prerequisites are met.”
+According to Microsoft, this vulnerability allows for attackers to spoof their identity and perform actions such as authentication or code signing as the targeted certificate.
+CryptoAPI is the primary Windows API handling cryptography, particularly certificates.
+Akamai says exploitation has two primary steps.
+In the first, malicious actors take a legitimate certificate, modify it and serve the modified version to the victim.
+The second phase involves creating a new certificate whose MD5 collides with the modified legitimate certificate and using the new certificate to spoof the identity of the original certificate's subject.
+The vulnerability, though rated critical, was only given a CVSS score of 7.5.
+Researchers attribute that rating to the limited scope of vulnerable applications and Windows components in which the vulnerability prerequisites are met.

 Python-based malware distributed via phishing.